 He shook his head.
 "It does not matter... even if I had never known, I can feel how frightened you are in here."
 Upon placing his hand over her heart, she pressed it closer without hesitance like she was treasuring it. "...you would have never been ready to tell me."

 She fiddled with his fingers. "...I-I'm sorry, Mewtwo."

 "Do not apologize," he interjected.
 "I should be apologizing to you.
-I came to see you when I had gotten word you returned.
-You never showed signs you knew I was there..."
+I visited you only a few times not long after I had gotten word you returned.
+You never once showed signs you knew I was there..."
 His hand gave her paws a squeeze, then released them.
-"I left you alone to be in the care of others.
+"I left you alone to be in the care of others because I did not know what to do.
 How was I supposed to know they could not help you either?
 We left you to die... we betrayed you..."

 Then Mew became at a loss for words, eyes showing signs of distress when she slid down to lay on her side.
 A bit unsure what to do, having frozen up a little when she distracted him from his own sober thoughts, he moved to kneel over her.
 She jerked a little at his sudden movement, blinking up at him in disarray.
 Carefully, he lowered himself to let his elbows support him up just as he touched her cheek.
 He felt a rush of heat rise to her face when she glanced down at his figure, and he realized in slight embarrassment his mended arm was resting on her lower abdomen.
 Quickly, he flipped onto his good side to give her space, though he saw with surprise she looked a little disappointed.

 Scooting closer to throw her arms around his neck, she sighed out, "Mewtwo, please promise me something."

 "I don't care, just give me a promise."

 He rested his chin between her ears while he thought on it, then curled his arm around her and looked her in the eye.
 "Myriam, darling, I make this promise to you that you shall have a long and happy life from this point on."